GoogleCloudPlatform/spring-cloud-gcp/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
+**PLEASE READ**: If you have a support contract with Google, please create an issue in the [support console](https://cloud.google.com/support/) instead of filing on GitHub.
+This will ensure a timely response.

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow before opening an issue or a PR: